miekg/dns/README.markdown

 * KISS;
 * Symmetric API: client and server side should be very similar;
-* Small API;
-* If its easy to code in Go, don't make a function for it.
+* Small API, if its easy to code in Go, don't make a function for it.

 Features: